What sparked the Iran protests?

 Iran has been rocked by the biggest protests in years following the death of Mahsa Amini on 16 September.

 Her family say Amini was beaten and her head struck several times.
-The government and police have denied the accusations, claiming her death was due to an "underlying disease".
+Officials have denied these accusations, claiming her death was due to an "underlying disease".

 Who is protesting?